karthikeyan2ai/hpc_course/README.md

 ### critical
 specify a section of code that must be executed by only one thread at a time.

-# assigmnet 3: integral of function
+# ASSIGNMENT 3: integral of function

 used reduction, shared and private; there is reduction in time and parallelisation achieved